-a square in the center of Beijing adjacent to the Forbidden City, the largest public open space in the world.
+Tiananmen Square: a square in the center of Beijing adjacent to the Forbidden City, the largest public open space in the world.

 Open your Mac.
-Highlight the words, “Tiananmen Square.”
+Highlight the words “Tiananmen Square.”
 Place the cursor over those highlighted words and tap once on the trackpad with three fingers.
 The above definition should appear regardless of where you are in the world.
-It is certainly innocent enough, and a rather proud claim for China.
+It is certainly innocent enough and a rather proud claim for China.

-The bulk of the Chinese people lack the full access to the Internet that is freely available in other parts of the world.
+The bulk of the Chinese people lack full access to the Internet that is freely available in other parts of the world.
 There are many reasons for this filtering.
 But for many Chinese citizens, the reasons do not matter.
-In a world where economies and politics are becoming ever more globalized, it is more important than ever that participants have full access to the information that drives those economies and politics.
+In a world where economies and politics are becoming ever more globalized, it is more important than ever that participants fully access the information that drives those economies and politics.
 A citizen of the world denied full access is a citizen denied full participation.
 Here are a few of the methods being used to gain full access to the world’s biggest repository of unfiltered information:

 Securing the computer

-The Chinese government does and excellent job denying access to the unfiltered Internet to most of its citizens.
+The Chinese government does an excellent job denying access to the unfiltered Internet to most of its citizens.
 But there are a small, but growing group of young people who have broken free of the restraints, and gained full access to forbidden knowledge.
 Those are the people the government spends so much time and energy trying to block.

-- •Anti-Malware with Web Reputation
+- Anti-Malware with Web Reputation

-- •Intrusion Detection and Prevention
+- Intrusion Detection and Prevention

-- •Advanced Host Firewall
+- Advanced Host Firewall

-- •Integrity Monitoring
+- Integrity Monitoring

-- •Log Inspection
+- Log Inspection

-- •Application Scanning.
+- Application Scanning.

 Use a Proxy

 A proxy is a service that represents your Internet activity while masking your actual Internet activity.
 It also lets you do things by proxy that you are blocked from doing as yourself.
-It is the kind of thing you might use to hide illegal or socially unacceptable online behavior.
+It is the kind of thing you might use to hide illegal or socially unacceptable online behaviour.
 In China, that includes accessing true information from the uncensored Web.
-There can be dire consequences for such radical behavior.
+There can be dire consequences for such radical behaviour.

 There are three categories of proxy servers as outlined by prohynova.com:

-Transparent – target server knows your IP address and it knows that you’re using a proxy.
+- Transparent – target server knows your IP address, and it knows that you’re using a proxy.

-Anonymous – target server does not know your IP address, but it knows that you’re using a proxy.
+- Anonymous – target server does not know your IP address, but it knows that you’re using a proxy.

-Elite – target server does not know your IP address, nor does it have any clue that the request is coming from a proxy.
+- Elite – target server does not know your IP address, nor does it have any clue that the request is coming from a proxy.

 In addition to providing this general information, the site also provides up to the minute information about the largest list of proxy servers available, so they claim.
 More information about how to configure your browser to use proxies can be found on the site.

 These methods work.
-People in China, and other countries that restrict access to information, get around these restrictions everyday by securing their systems and using elite proxies.
+People in China, and other countries that restrict access to information, get around these restrictions every day by securing their systems and using elite proxies.
 You can, too.
 Just remember that no system is full-proof against governments that would rather throw you in jail than have you know true things about the world.